What should I practice on guitar?

 Recording can not only be really fun but also a source of very effective practice depending on how you use it.
 You can check out these 6 benefits of recording to practice music.

 If you use a Mac, you can use a free recording software program like Garageband.
 If you want to get a more advanced software program for Mac, I would recommend getting Logic Pro.
-If you want to try it out, here is a link to a free 90 day trial.
+If you want to try it out, here is a link to a free 90 day trial (not an affiliate link).

 Listening